zyc2339/zyc2339/README.md

  I do content on Development.
 I really enjoy learning languages and frameworks like React and JavaScript, as well as work in Node.js.

-Skills: REACT / JS / HTML / CSS
+Skills: REACT / JS / HTML / CSS / Express / MongoDB

-- 🔭 I’m currently working on Docker
+- 🔭 I’m currently working on MVP project
-- 🤔 I’m looking for help with K8S
+- 🌱 I’m currently learning TypeScript
-- 📫 How to reach me: zyc2339@gmail.com
+- ⚡ Fun fact: Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it take.

 <!--
 **zyc2339/zyc2339** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.